CSC510-Software-Engineering-Fall-2024/CityByte/README.md

 https://github.com/user-attachments/assets/5005718f-2813-4870-ae0d-4223904f414c

 ### Old Project - Phase 1 & 2
 The old project's updates can be seen by going to the `old` branch and navigating to that README.
 In short, Phase 1 was the project's initial creation via command line and Phase 2 was transitioning to a webapp, creating user accounts, and using caching to reduce system crashes and increase overall speed.
+Project 2 from prior team was trying to add logins, UI improvements and Trip Itinerary.

 ## Automatic Tools - GitHub Actions